Release of Information

 Students can grant access to their OU records in these ways:

-- Students can authorize the release of their education record information to a third party on either a one-time or an on-going basis.
+Below are the OU forms that must be completed in order to give access to a third party.
+The first four forms listed are the most common forms needed while the remaining forms are college/department specific.
 Authorizations for release of information on an on-going basis will remain valid for one year following the student’s last enrollment at the University of Oklahoma or until canceled in writing by the student at any time.

 a.
 Student Permission to Release Education Record Information Form